knative/docs/docs/eventing/channels/subscriptions.md

 **NOTE:** The sink prefix is optional.
 You can also specify the service for `--sink` as just `--sink <service_name>` and omit the `ksvc` prefix.

-{{< /tab >}}

-{{% tab name="YAML" %}}
+=== "YAML"

     1. Create a Subscription object in a YAML file:

         ```yaml
         apiVersion: messaging.knative.dev/v1beta1
         kind: Subscription
         metadata:
           name: <subscription_name> # Name of the subscription.
           namespace: default
         spec:
           channel:
             apiVersion: messaging.knative.dev/v1
             kind: Channel
             name: <channel_name> # Configuration settings for the channel that the subscription connects to.
           delivery:
             deadLetterSink:
               ref:
                 apiVersion: serving.knative.dev/v1
                 kind: Service
                 name: <service_name>
                 # Configuration settings for event delivery.
                 # This tells the subscription what happens to events that cannot be delivered to the subscriber.
                 # When this is configured, events that failed to be consumed are sent to the deadLetterSink.
                 # The event is dropped, no re-delivery of the event is attempted, and an error is logged in the system.
                 # The deadLetterSink value must be a Destination.
           subscriber:
             ref:
               apiVersion: serving.knative.dev/v1
               kind: Service
               name: <service_name> # Configuration settings for the subscriber.
 This is the event sink that events are delivered to from the channel.
         ```

     1. Apply the YAML file:

         ```
         kubectl apply -f <filename>
         ```

-{{< /tab >}} {{< /tabs >}}

 ## Listing subscriptions